Planning Your Catholic Wedding

 2. Put God first on your guest list

-At the beginning of the Rite of Marriage (the Catholic wedding ritual), the priest or deacon says to the couple: "You have come together in this church so that the Lord may seal and strengthen your love in the presence of the Church's minister and this community" (#23).
+At the beginning of the Celebration of Matrimony (the Catholic wedding ritual), the priest or deacon says to the couple: "You have come together here before a minister of the Church and in the presence of this community so that your intention to enter into Marriage may be strengthened by the the Lord with a sacred seal" (#124).
 That sums up the difference between a Catholic wedding and a civil ceremony: the focus of a civil wedding may be the couple alone, but in a Catholic wedding, the focus is on the couple in relationship to God, one another, and their faith community.
 A Catholic wedding is more than a legal formality or even a celebration; it is a liturgy, the whole community praying to God.

 Inviting God into your marriage enriches it in supernatural ways.
 "Authentic married love is caught up into divine love," the Church says (The Church in the Modern World #48).
 And the marriage of two baptized people is a sacrament in which Christ gives the spouses the strength they need to help one another, to forgive one another, and "to love one another with supernatural, tender, and fruitful love" (Catechism of the Catholic Church #1642).
 So as you make up your wedding "to do" list, think about where God fits in your plans.